gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

    using the parameter's Tie breaker.
 The endpoint with the larger value SHALL be the server, and the other endpoint takes the client role.
-In case both endpoints have the same tie breaker value, the selection has failed and the assocation MUST be aborted.
+In case both endpoints have the same tie breaker value, the selection has failed and the association MUST be aborted.
-   The ABORT chunk MAY include the SCTP error cause indicating a tie breaker collision {{tiebreakercol}}.
+   The ABORT chunk MAY include the SCTP error cause "DTLS Key Management Tie Breaker Collision" (see {{tiebreakercol}}).
    Endpoints are RECOMMENDED to attempt establishing a new SCTP assocation.

 C. Neither A or B applies, in this case both endpoints indicate the same role and neither indicate both roles.
 This is non viable case and the SCTP Assocation MUST be aborted, no retry SHALL be attempted.
-The ABORT chunk MAY include the SCTP error cause indicating incompatible DTLS Key Management roles {{incompatroles}}.
+The ABORT chunk MAY include the SCTP error cause "Incompatible DTLS Key Management Roles" (see {{incompatroles}}).

 With the key management roles selected the endpoints can now calculate which method that shall be used.
 Taking the prioritzed list of DTLS Key Management